 My journey started in the mid 1960's, by being born into a "normal" middle-class family in suburban Riverside California.
 My parents were good people; stable, never divorced, and did their best to provide a good home.
 Yet, by elementary school I was struggling to learn, and by high school I was starting to engage in self-destructive behaviors.
 I never suspected there was anything wrong with my upbringing.
 Sure there were verbal put-downs, some bullying I endured, and sexual molestation from a teacher, but I just assumed these were relatively normal parts of growing up.

 I did manage to graduate high school, and after seven years of floundering and doing poorly in three different colleges, I earned a bachelor‘s degree in aviation from Westminster College in Salt Lake City, Utah.
 During this time, my drinking increased and I was experimenting with drugs.
 By my mid 20's I was attending AA meetings, and was never successful at staying sober for very long.
 By the time I entered into my 30's, I had already experienced DUI, divorce, and bankruptcy.
-My only thread of success during these years was my flying career, which needless to say also wasn't going well.
+My only thread of success during these years was my flying career, which also wasn't going well.

 At the age of 35, I caught a lucky break and was offered my first airline job.
 Within two years I had worked my way to captain, and finally had "arrived" at a successful middle-class life of my own.
 However, I wasn't happy.
 I was still abusing alcohol and had no close relationships.
 I was feeling empty, lonely, guilty, and depressed.
 At the age of 39, I hit my first rock bottom.
 While on an overnight trip with my airline crew, I went to a bar and drank.
 And drank.
 And drank.
 A few days later, I was under investigation for my conduct.
 As my career hung in the balance, I was in shock and devastated.